Alice C. Linsley

 Q: Were Adam and Eve real?
 I mean did they really exist?

-Since Genesis tells us that Abraham's ancestors came out of Africa and that is where the oldest human fossils have been found, we may accept that God created the first humans in Africa.
+If Adam and Eve are the first created humans, they would have lived about 3.6 million years ago.
+That is when the first humans appear on the Earth's surface, and these were fully human.
+Genesis tells us that Abraham's ancestors came out of Africa.
+The descendants of Noah were Nilo-Saharans.
+The Bible sometimes refers to these peoples ar "Kushites."
+Kush is the Nile Valley, especially the upper Nile region which is where the oldest human fossils have been found.
 Further, the names Adam (ha-dam, the Blood) and Eve (ha-vah, the Birther) and the creation stories of Genesis 1-4:16 are traceable back to Abraham's Nilo-Saharan ancestors.

 Q: Eve is called the "mother of all living" in Genesis 3:20.
 Why is Adam never called the "father of all living"?